 The ongoing process of Life runs continuously through Death and Birth, in a way that both events can be scientifically examined as the logical behavior of physics.
 Death is thus recognized as a gift of Rest rather than an End, and Birth is a continuous Action, not a new Start.

-The Empty Cup sits on top of a stone well at the right side of the card, indicating mastery of the invisible that is fully activated when the Renewer is in a reading with all four number 4 cards.
+The Empty Cup of the renewer sits on top of a stone well at the right side of the card, indicating mastery of the invisible that is fully activated when the Renewer is in a reading with all four number 4 cards.

 These include great secrets in the story of the Thirteenth Ray of the Fallen Angel and its unique relationship with the enlightened brotherhood of twelve.
-Thus, the Renewer ought to remove the veil of darkness from past actions so we may all come to experience the one Love-Ray connecting Father and son.
+Thus, the renewer ought to remove the veil of darkness from past actions so we may all come to experience the one Love Ray of light that's connecting Father and son.

 Not only that, the Renewer relates unto dark waters lurking in the subconscious depths of our mind where we capture a skewed, mirrored portion of our life experience, a portion that is really hard to let go of.

 The conventional way of thinking tends to measure the cup as half empty or half full of qualities and possessions which can be given away or accumulated.
 Either way, the dark mirror is seen in the wells bottom which reflects nothing but fears from very early ages such as memories from childhood, past lives, early human history, and even pre-civilization.